 Figgy’s story — successful SARDS treatment

 Figgy is a nine-year-old, male miniature Dachshund.
 And he is one of the best examples of why hormone replacement therapy should be pursued for dogs with SARDS.
+You can read more about the treatment protocol here.

 At age six Figgy was diagnosed with Sudden Acquired Retinal Degeneration.
 He has regained and retained his vision due to hormone replacement therapy.
 The videos below show Figgy navigating an obstacle course in June of 2019, three years after therapy was initiated.
 You’ve just got to love his little jump at the end.
 How can anyone watch these videos and still claim that SARD is irreversible?